Traveling with kids can squeeze your budget and it is especially so when you visit expensive cities like the golden city of California, San Francisco.

 Kids will love touching a sea lion pelt and sizing themselves up next to a sea lion skeleton.
 Should you miss this show in person, check it out via Pier39’s webcam.
 After, enjoy browsing the Pier’s specialty shops and dining in a casual restaurant with water views.

-There is lots more to do at Pier 39 too.
+But there is lots more to do at Pier 39.
 Live shows of magic, music and acrobatics also happen here when the weather is good.
 Check out this page for more tips regarding your Pier 39 visit.
 It has lots of useful information.